Steps to build a database with CSV files

 3. Using ETL tools

-ETL stands for extract, transform and load.
+ETL stands for extract, transform, and load.
 Companies use ETL pipelines to connect various data sources with databases.
-ETL tools such as Hevo Data and Skyvia act as a middleware that offer users the ability to transform and cleanse data before integrating it into your database.
+ETL tools such as Hevo Data and Skyvia act as middleware that offers users the ability to transform and cleanse data before integrating it into your database.
 If your data is not only from CSV files or your data needs to be cleaned, ETL tools can be good alternatives to load data into your database.

 4. Cloud DB management systems